Dakreen/cs50x/README.md

 ## About Me

-I'm preparing a career change to become an **Application & Infrastructure Security Technician**, with skills in systems, networking, cloud, and ethical hacking.
+I'm preparing a career change to become an **Cybersecurity Technician – Systems, Networks & Applications**, with skills in systems, networking, cloud, and ethical hacking.

 CS50 is part of my technical foundation.